Every business aims to achieve the same goal with its website – to drive in leads and convert them into loyal customers.

 Here’s an example of how Salesforce promoted their World Tour with a well-crafted CTA on their landing page –

-One good thing about this type of CTA is that it could be placed anywhere on a website.
+One good thing about these types of CTAs is that they can be placed anywhere on a website.

-If you need to boost ticket sales, you could try using them on your login/sales pages, or if it’s a general martech event and yours is a marketing blog, pretty much everyone who visits your website would be interested in it.
+If you need to boost ticket sales, you could try using them on your login/sales pages, or if it’s a general marketing event and you have a marketing blog, pretty much everyone who visits your website would be interested in it.

 If you’ve created a great piece of content with all the elements of virality, why not ease the sharing process for your audience?

-Social Sharing Buttons are a low-commitment way for visitors, leads, or customers to better engage with your brand.
+Social Media CTA Buttons are a low-commitment way for visitors, leads, or customers to better engage with your brand.

 Here’s an example –